HL7/davinci-alerts/source/pages/guidance.md

 Note that for this guide the $process-message input parameters "async" and "response-url" are not used because there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
 {:.stu-note}

-1. The Notification Bundle containing the required Notification Communication profile and required resources for this Notification event use case.
-The table in the previous section lists for each alert scenario, the relevant resources to be included in the Notification Bundle and referenced in the `Communication.payload` element.

-1. The [Da Vinci Notifications Endpoint Profile] which is intended only for the *direct* recipient of the operation and provides the recipient with the technical details for getting additional information from the medical record for the alert.

-    Note that an authentication token may be supplied in `Endpoint.header` by the Notification Sender to allow direct recipients of the Notification (whether an Notification Recipient or Notification Intermediary) to access additional information.
-This and other supplied headers, if any are given, are appended to the GET request.
-Sending these tokens has obvious security consequences.
-The server and client are responsible for ensuring that the content is appropriately secured.

 In the context of the `$process-message` operation, the Notification Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations.
 The response to the operation and the collection Bundle are defined in the FHIR specification.

 Note to Balloters: We are actively seeking input on what expectations should be defined for error handling and and whether there is a need to support ["reliable delivery"]